How do Vietnamese Farmers Live and Work?

 • In the Mekong Delta (South Vietnam), you can learn how to catch fish in the mud.

-• In Hanoi (North Vietnam), an eco-tour helps you learn how to grow and water vegetables.
+• An eco-tour in Hanoi (North Vietnam) helps you learn how to grow and water vegetables.

 farmer works in vegetable farm